- Home

 - If you have insurance, please bring your insurance card.

-- Private insurance, Medicaid, and Medicare are all accepted and cover your flu shot.
+- Private insurance, Medicaid, and Medicare are all accepted by San Miguel County Public Health

 - No person will be denied a vaccine due to lack of insurance or inability to pay